Top boutique luxury travel agents share their bucket lists

 Venture off the beaten track and explore remote and untouched destinations with the top tips of these luxury travel experts.
-Nature as a wellness trend continues to shape our travel itineraries for 2020, helping us all to unwind, recharge and connect with ourselves.
+Nature as a wellness trend continues to shape our travel itineraries, helping us all to unwind, recharge and connect with ourselves.
 Here are our top destinations to add to your bucket list

 “Top of the list in Latin America would be Northwest Argentina’s “La Puna”, a high-altitude desert and the South American altiplano’s best kept secret due to its remoteness.
 An 180,000-square-kilometre area studded with active and dormant volcanoes, pumice stone fields, vast salt flats, 10-million-year-old fossil dune fields and extremely rare pools of stromatolites (3.5-billion-year-old cyanobacteria, the oldest organisms on earth!) and virtually no tourists.
 This vast area 180 times larger than Hong Kong gets less than 1,000 tourists per annum compared to almost 70,000 who visit Bolivia’s Salar de Uyuni across the border.
 And quite simply the Puna Desert contains some of the most beautiful landscapes I have ever seen.